clemensvonmolo/Nspire-Movie-Player/README.md

 I haven't had a look since the start of 2011 at nPlayer but at that time, it looked like it couldn't run for more than a few seconds.
 The compression they used was run length encoding.

 This player uses a public domain jpeg decoder to decode each frame and relies on jpeg compression to keep file sizes low.
-This has a performance penalty on the calculator (it had trouble even running 15fps video natively) but significantly reduces the file size (especially for the CX where there's more pixel data).
+This has a performance penalty on the calculator (manages 9~10 fps) but significantly reduces the file size (especially for the CX where there's more pixel data).

 I don't know about nPlayer, but a typical NMP movie file size is about ~2.86Mb per minute at 15fps.

-Technically, this can also work with any image type supported by the stb_image.c file.
-This includes PNG images.
+~~Technically, this can also work with any image type supported by the stb_image.c file.
+This includes PNG images.~~ Only works with JPEG now to avoid checking image type every frame

 ## Compiling

 Clone this repo to some location on your computer.
 Alternatively, download an archive and extract it.

-Make sure you have a working Ndless SDK.
-Go into the source code and change the movie filename.
+1. Make sure you have a working Ndless SDK.

-Change into the directory and run ```make``` and it should compile everything.
+2. Go into the source code directory
+3. Run ```make``` and it should compile everything.

 ## How to convert movies for this?